unional/typescript-blackbook/style-guide/typings/tslint.md

 * Unlike in the default style, there is no need to support the dynamic use case.

 #### object-literal-sort-keys (native)
-`"object-literal-sort-keys": true`
+`"object-literal-sort-keys": false`
-* typings are used mostly by tools, so the contextual ordering does not pay dividend.
-Sorting object keys alphabetically in typings help making it easier to maintain.
+- Allow the typings to follow the order as in the source package documentation.